cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 returned by I2OSP.
 (Notice that this is essentially the inverse of the hash\_to\_field procedure.)

-Finally, we note that in the expand\_message variants defined in this document ({{hashtofield-expand}}), the argument to every invocation of H (the underlying hash or extensible output function) is prepended with a prefix-free encoding of the domain separation tag DST, namely,
+Finally, the expand\_message variants in this document ({{hashtofield-expand}}) always append the domain separation tag DST to the strings hashed by H, the underlying hash or extensible output function.

-    DST_prime = I2OSP(len(DST), 1) || DST

-The reason for this design is that it allows invocations of H outside of hash\_to\_field to be separated from those inside of hash\_to\_field, just by prepending the outside invocations with some other tag distinct from DST\_prime.
+This means that invocations of H outside of hash\_to\_field can be separated from those inside of hash\_to\_field by appending a tag distinct from DST to their inputs.
 Other expand\_message variants that follow the guidelines in
 {{hashtofield-expand-other}} are expected to have similar properties, but these should be analyzed on a case-by-case basis.